IABTechLab/uid2docs/docs/ref-info/updates-doc.md

 22 April 2024

-We've completely reworked and significantly expanded the sharing documentation to include instructions for all sharing scenarios, and to support additional sharing scenarios including the ability to share raw UID2s when senders and receivers follow the security requirements specified in the standard security practices.
+We've completely reworked and significantly expanded the sharing documentation to include instructions for all sharing scenarios.

+The documentation now supports additional sharing scenarios, including the ability to share raw UID2s when senders and receivers follow the security requirements specified in the standard security practices.

 For details, see [UID2 Sharing: Overview](../sharing/sharing-overview.md).